ACARA's Information Publication Scheme (IPS)

 ACARA’s submission to the Senate Education, Employment and Workplace Relations Committee – ‘Inquiry into the administration and reporting of NAPLAN testing’ is available on the Department of the Senate website (see submission number 261).

 Also, visit the 'Publications' page to see ACARA's annual reports.

 Information that can be published resulting from freedom of information requests and any routinely released information from such requests is published on our ‘Disclosure log’ page.

-See also the governance and advisory structure information document (PDF 604 kb) for more information on advisory and reference groups.
+See the Governance and advisory structure (PDF 350 kb) for more information on advisory and reference groups.